 I currently teach at CAPA - a study-abroad programme for US students based in London.
 I am teaching courses in Ethics in the Media (autumn, 2019; spring, 2020), and Social Media and Strategic Communication (spring, 2020).

 I have structured the Ethics in the Media course to run mainly as a student-centred discussion class.
 Classes include weekly reflections by students on a media/ethics issue they encountered that week, group presentations on the week's subject area, case study discussion, practical ethical decision-making exercises and a lecture component.
-I have arranged for guest speakers from industry to attend the class to discuss their experiences of ethical issues in their work.
+I have arranged for guest speakers from leading companies such as Superawesome, Spin Brands and Ayima to attend the class to discuss their experiences of ethical issues in their work.

 I served as a Teaching Assistant at the University of Wisconsin on two courses: